So you're fully up to speed, with what’s happening inside your digestive system during an ULTRA or or an Ironman endurance race, right?

 We then see the food industry attempting to bypass this by adding artificial sweeteners to foods – including endurance food energy foods.
-But this only further complicated the problem, as these too are well published in terms of their impact on gastro disturbances like gas, bloating and flatulence.
+But this only further complicates the problem, as these too are well published in terms of their impact on gastro disturbances like gas, bloating and flatulence.

 One last note on certain foods effecting the gut during endurance exercise.
 In addition to simple sugar-carbs, a recent study in 2016 looking at the cycle-run of Ironman 70.3 races, it was highlighted that caffeine (typically in the form of coffee) was the other pre-race morning food consumed that specifically caused issues for lower-gastro issues, namely lower abdominal cramps, flatulence and urge to defecate.

 How common is this?
 No.1 reason for DNFs at ultra-endurance races.

 Minimize the ULTRA Gut Impact - The Big 3

 - Avoid high fructose/sugar foods and processed grains in training-racing: Take a look at your training-racing fuels and do your homework on what you’re throwing into your body…most of the sugar, grain based products on the market are high in these nasty ingredients.
 Move to mixed carb-fat complex fuels in HIIT and racing.
 Download the QuickStart and Optimization Guide to learn about how best to optimize your fat-carb oxidation and fuel your racing and training.
 Finally test and make a call if caffeine/coffee pre-race has an effect on your gut (cramping, gas, need to ‘go’).